While Seattle-area home prices plateau, the Eastside dips

 At this time last year, Eastside home prices were up nearly 35% from the year before.
 This year, they’re down nearly 8%.
 The decline is striking compared to Seattle, where prices are up 6.5%.

 Big price jumps in recent years were driven in part by remote work, which fueled demand for homes on the pricey Eastside.
-White collar employees sought room for home offices, home gyms and outdoor entertaining.
+White-collar employees sought room for home offices, home gyms and outdoor entertaining.

-“People wanted more space versus the other way we were going, which was, ‘give me more urban walkability,’” Cameron said.
+“People wanted more space versus the other way we were going, which was, ‘give me more urban walkability,’ ” Cameron said.

 The area also has witnessed rapid tech growth.

-Facebook’s parent company, Meta, and Amazon have expanded their footprint in Bellevue in recent years, joining Microsoft whose presence has shaped neighborhoods in Redmond and Bellevue.
+Facebook’s parent company, Meta, and Amazon have expanded their footprint in Bellevue in recent years, joining Microsoft, whose presence has shaped neighborhoods in Redmond and Bellevue.
 Amazon had nearly 10,000 employees in Bellevue this summer and planned to grow that to 25,000.

 As remote work persisted, the company later paused some construction in Bellevue, saying it planned to “reevaluate the designs.”
 More recently, layoffs have hit the tech sector, including at Amazon, Meta and Microsoft.